antogypt/antogypt.github.io/index.md

 # DNI

+*(tme - transmisogyny exempt, a person who isn't transfem)*

-**TMEs ask before following!! (tcurrent followers and people whom i followed first are ok)**
+**TMEs ask before following!! (current followers and people whom i followed first are ok)** **TME furries dni at all, unless i followed first!!

 * fit the basic criteria
 * proship
 * radinclus
 * nsfw account
 * don't support self-diagnosing
-* 18+, unless i follow first
+* 18+ years old, unless i follow first
 * use the term "femboy" and the t-slur as tme
 * make fun of trigger warnings
 * xenogender hater
 * think that pronouns always equal gender
 * support genderbend
-* support pedophiles and zoophiles, are a pedophile or a zoophile
+* pedo/zoo/necrophile or a supporter
-* support straight/m-spec lesbians/gays
+* straight/m-spec lesbian/gay or a supporter
 * use slurs you can't reclaim
 * are ukrainophobic
 * support the annexion of Crimea

-*(tme - transmisogyny exempt, a person who isn't transfem)*

-# BYF
+# Notes

 * i won't always reply to your dm, sorry i can just not feel good or i don't know what to say or i just forgot
 * use tone indicators if you're unsure about the tone when talking to me
-* i tag caps, but i can't tag keysmash and repetition
 * i don't swear, but i can retweet something that contains swearing
 * i type with mistakes intentionally so if you want me to stop, tell me
 * if i follow/interact with someone problematic, tell me